On the Statistical Efficiency of Mean-Field Reinforcement Learning with General Function Approximation: Extended Introduction

 \subsection{Additional Related Works}

-\paragraph{Single-Agent RL with General Function Approximation} Recently, beyond tabular RL \citep{auer2008near, azar2017minimax, jin2018q}, there are significant progress on sample complexity analysis in linear function approximation setting \citep{jin2020provably, zanette2020learning, agarwal2020flambe, modi2021model, uehara2021representation,huang2022towards} or more general conditions for efficient learning framework \citep{russo2013eluder, jiang2017contextual, sun2019model, jin2021bellman, du2021bilinear, xie2022role, foster2021statistical, chen2022general,zhong2022posterior, ayoub2020model}.
-However, the MFRL setting is significantly different from single agent RL because of the additional dependence on density in transition and reward model.
+\paragraph{Single-Agent RL with General Function Approximation} Recently, beyond tabular RL \citep{auer2008near, azar2017minimax, jin2018q}, there are significant progress on sample complexity analysis in linear function approximation setting \citep{jin2020provably, zanette2020learning, agarwal2020flambe, modi2021model, uehara2021representation,huang2022towards} or more general function approximation settings \citep{russo2013eluder, jiang2017contextual, sun2019model, jin2021bellman, du2021bilinear, xie2022role, foster2021statistical, chen2022general, ayoub2020model}.
+However, the MFRL setting is significantly different from single-agent RL because of the dependence on the state density in transition and reward functions.
 The function complexity measure, especially for value-based function class, and the corresponding algorithms in single-agent RL cannot be trivially generalized to MFRL.

 \paragraph{Multi-Agent RL} Sample complexity of learning in Markov Games has been studied extensively in a recent surge of works \citep{jin2021v,bai2020near,chen2022almost,zhang2019policy,zhang2021multi,xiong2022self}.
 A few recent works also consider learning Markov Games with linear or general function approximation \citep{xie2020learning, huang2021towards, jin2022power, ni2022representation}.
 None of these results can be directly extended to Mean-Field RL.